christopher-dodge/storie/README.md

 # Storie
 A full stack family stories app designed as a visual, private blog and built with Node, Express, and Create-React-App.

+MVP: Full CRUD for storie posts and user authentication

 ## Getting started
 This project requires the following: